 Amethyst is a gemstone that has been popular for centuries.
 Amethyst is said to be a very strong and durable gemstone.
 Amethyst is often used as a symbol of beauty and elegance.

 Amethyst is a highly popular gem for its intense purple color.
 With its etymology resembling the word “turquoise”, the name “amethyst” is now used for both words and gem material.

 Some believe that gems are good for predicting future events.
-There are many different types of amethyst that can be found, so it is important to choose the right one for you.
+Many different types of amethyst can be found, so it is important to choose the right one for you.

 The Mohs scale rates amethyst a 7 out of 10.
 It resists scratching, tearing, and breaking well.
 The two major sources of Amethyst are from Brazil, where crystals occur in volcanic rocks.

 Amethyst is found in different origins worldwide, in igneous, metamorphic, and sedimentary rock zones.
 Faceting, cabbing, and ornamental-grade amethyst are found in all of these areas;